 • Other

 If your nonprofit is a corporation, you can check the “C Corporation” box.
-Alternatively, any nonprofit can check “Other” and mark their organization as a nonprofit, along with the type of tax exemption their organization holds, such as 501(c)(3).
-If you’re unsure about your organization’s classification, reach out to your lawyer or accountant with any questions.
+Alternatively, any nonprofit can check “Other” and fill in their organization’s legal classification.
+If you’re unsure about your organization’s classification, reach out to your accountant or attorney with any questions.

 4. Input your exempt payee code (only if applicable).